cloudfoundry-attic/garden-linux/README.md

 A Linux backend for [Garden](https://github.com/cloudfoundry-incubator/garden).

-You can deploy Garden-Linux using the [Garden-Linux BOSH Release](https://github.com/cloudfoundry-incubator/garden-linux-release).
+You can deploy Garden-Linux using the [Garden-Linux BOSH Release](https://github.com/cloudfoundry-incubator/garden-linux-release), but if you're not using BOSH, follow the insructions below.

 ## Installing Garden-Linux